Club Brugge’s Diatta sees red after first Champions League goal against Galatasaray | Goal.com

 ⏱️ 93' | They liked that goal that much, we're finishing this game with 9 players.
 Diatta got a second yellow for taking his shirt off, Mata for celebrating too much.#UCL

-In the tight Group A encounter, Adem Buyuk handed Gala an 11th minute lead and held unto that until the Senegalese fired into the far top corner in the game’s closing stages.
+In a tight Group A encounter, Adem Buyuk handed Gala an 11th-minute lead and held onto that until the Senegalese fired into the far top corner in the game’s closing stages.

 Angola star Clinton Mata was also sent off for a second caution after breaking the corner flag while celebrating his team’s equaliser.